saurabhp75/supabird/README.md

-# Nextjs app using Supabase
+# Nextjs app using Supabase and

+- TailwindCSS
+- Shadcn